 Managing your video sitemap entries

-SEO Sitemap entries can be managed from the video SEO dashboard within your Wistia account.
+Video sitemap entries can be managed from the video SEO dashboard within your Wistia account.
 Select Video SEO from under the Account menu.

 This will take you to the video SEO dashboard where you can: